Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Experiments

 \subsection{Algorithm Settings}

-The algorithmic settings required for SEETO are presented in Table~\ref{tab:seeto_parameters}, primarily comprising the following aspects: \begin{itemize} \item{{\bf{Meteorological State Representation Extraction}}: The meteorological state is composed of multiple meteorological variables, with the selection referencing WeatherBench 2 \cite{ref49}.
+The algorithmic settings required for SEETO are presented in Table~\ref{tab:seeto_parameters}, primarily comprising the following aspects: \begin{itemize} \item{{\bf{Meteorological State Representation Extraction}}: The meteorological state is composed of multiple meteorological variables, with the selection referencing WeatherBench 2 \cite{ref48}.
 This includes 4 single-level variables (2m temperature, 10m u-component of wind, 10m v-component of wind, and mean sea level pressure) and 5 upper-air variables (geopotential, temperature, u-component of wind, v-component of wind, and relative humidity).
 While the original dataset distributes each upper-air variable across 13 pressure levels, the number of input variables influences both the accuracy of representation extraction and training costs.
-To balance accuracy with computational efficiency, the number of meteorological variables is set to $\lambda = 19$ (comprising 5 upper-air variables across 3 distinct pressure levels and 4 single-level variables).} \item{{\bf{Ensemble Surrogate Construction}}: The similarity between different target tasks and each source task varies.
+To balance accuracy with computational efficiency, the number of meteorological variables is set to $\lambda = 19$ (comprising 5 upper-air variables across 3 distinct pressure levels and 4 single-level variables). \revv{The meteorological state representation extractor adopts an encoder-decoder architecture, with the detailed network structure and hyperparameter settings presented in Table~\ref{tab:autoencoder_hyperparameters}.}} \item{{\bf{Ensemble Surrogate Construction}}: The similarity between different target tasks and each source task varies.
 While high-similarity tasks facilitate transfer, transferring from low-similarity source tasks often leads to "negative transfer."
 Consequently, the top $\gamma = 5$ similar source tasks from the archive are selected as the source task subset for knowledge transfer.
 Additionally, the temperature coefficient for similarity normalization is set to $\Gamma = 0.065$, concentrating the ensemble surrogate weights on the most similar source tasks.
 The control parameter $c$ for the dynamic weight $\beta$, which governs the integration of the local surrogate into the ensemble, is set to $0.038$ or $0.017$.
-The specific value depends on whether high-similarity tasks exist within the source subset ($w_i \ge \tau$) or not ($w_i < \tau$), where the threshold is set to $\tau = 0.7$.} \item{{\bf{Optimal Solution Set Injection}}:In the initial population, the proportion of reused optimal solutions is set to $\rho = 0.2$.
-Specifically, the initial population consists of $n_{opt} = \lfloor \rho \cdot n_p \rfloor$ optimal individuals reused from past environments, while the remaining $n_{ran} = n_p - n_{opt}$ individuals are randomly generated.} \item{{\bf{Expensive Evaluation in Optimization}}:Due to the prohibitive computational cost of Numerical Weather Prediction models, the number of evaluations must be strictly limited.
-We constrain the maximum number of WRF evaluations to $FE_{max} = 60$.} \end{itemize}
+The specific value depends on whether high-similarity tasks exist within the source subset ($w_i \ge \tau$) or not ($w_i < \tau$), where the threshold is set to $\tau = 0.7$.} \item{{\bf{Optimal Solution Set Injection}}: The population size is set to $n_p = 100$.
+In the initial population, the proportion of reused optimal solutions is set to $\rho = 0.2$.
+Specifically, the initial population consists of $n_{opt} = \lfloor \rho \cdot n_p \rfloor$ optimal individuals reused from past environments, while the remaining $n_{ran} = n_p - n_{opt}$ individuals are randomly generated.} \item{{\bf{\revv{Performance Evaluation Metrics}}}:\revv{Each instance was independently run 10 times.
+For the bi-objective calibration problem of minimizing wind speed RMSE and temperature RMSE, Hypervolume (HV) was used as the primary metric and is reported as mean $\pm$ standard deviation.
+HV was computed on the nondominated set in the two-dimensional objective space.
+The reference point was defined as $r=(r_{\text{wind}},r_{\text{temp}})=\left(\max_{x\in\mathcal{P}} f_1(x)+\epsilon_1,\ \max_{x\in\mathcal{P}} f_2(x)+\epsilon_2\right)$,where $\mathcal{P}$ denotes the combined nondominated set obtained from all methods and runs.
+In practice, the worst value on each objective was multiplied by 1.1 and got rounded to determine the corresponding component of the reference point, resulting in $r=(1,3)$.}} \end{itemize}